-Once back at the Hotel Wende in Neusiedl am See, a tragedy occurred: Zeiss had to reclaim the Victory SF binoculars!
+A tragedy then occurred back at the Hotel Wende in Neusiedl am See.
+Zeiss reclaimed the Victory SF binoculars!
 Letting these go, even knowing we will be seeing them again soon, was painful.
-Happily, Zeiss took us out for one last really good dinner with lots of great wine and beer to ease the pain!
+Happily, Zeiss treated us to a last really good dinner with lots of great wine and beer to ease the pain!

 All too soon, it was time to leave.
 The song of the Eurasian Blackbird chased us right into the shuttle.
-The vineyards, fields and forests passed by in a blur on the way to the Vienna airport, and the usual frustrations and hassle of modern travel soon took over.
+The vineyards, fields and forests passed by in a blur on the way to the Vienna airport.
+And the usual frustrations and hassle of modern travel soon took over.
 I was lucky to share the flight back to Amsterdam with four of my fellow trip participants, which made for more pleasant travel.
-I wish to thank Zeiss for a fabulous trip event, for the excellent care they took of us and for the chance to see the Zeiss Victory SF binocular in the field under the best possible circumstances.
-I really look forward to fully reviewing this superb product – it feels like an old friend already.
+I wish to thank Zeiss for a fabulous trip event, for the excellent care they took of us and for the chance to see the Victory SF binocular in the field under the best possible circumstances.
+Reviewing this superb product will be a pleasure – it feels like an old friend already.